 Part D Late Enrollment Penalty

-You may owe a late enrollment penalty if at any time after your initial enrollment period is over, there’s a period of 63 or more days in a row when you don’t have Part D or other creditable prescription drug coverage.
-See also eligibility & Residence Life if you lived outside the USA.
+The penalty applies where there is period of 63 or more days in a row when you don’t have Part D or other creditable prescription drug coverage.

 Consumer Links & Resources

 Part D Prescription Drug Guide #11109 84 pages pdf

 Medicare & You – See link in Side Panel

 How to avoid penalty

 Part D Late Enrollment Penalty Reconsideration Request Form cms.gov Appeals-and-Grievances/

 Part D Rx 42 USC §1395 Late Enrollment Penalty on Cornell Law Website

 has an excellent website with full brochures, Instant online quoting and enrollment

 Dental with the new Extra & Innovative Medi Gap Plans Plan F Extra – Dental